codemaster05330/timoanttila/src/pages/about.md

 title: "What is going on in my life right now?"
 summary: Now page is a place to tell where my focus is right now in my professional and personal life.
 desc: Welcome to get to know me more.
 On this page you will comprehensively find everything that is important to me at the moment in my professional and personal life.
+card: <p>The active CEO of <a href="https://tuspe.com/">Tuspe Design Oy</a>, a digital agency that provides solutions for websites, stores and applications, and the chairman and CTO of <a href="https://www.ratsukko.com/">Ratsukko Solutions Oy</a>, a company that promotes the riding hobby and offers modern solutions for booking courses.</p><p>Municipal candidate in Nokia.</p>
 layout: profile
 img: timo
 language: en